Belmont University

 Belmont University is a private Christian university in Nashville, Tennessee, United States.
 Descended from Belmont Women's College, founded in 1890 by schoolteachers Ida Hood and Susan Heron, the institution was incorporated in 1951 as Belmont College.
 It became Belmont University in 1991.
 As of 2025, Belmont reports its enrollment as "nearly 9,000 students from every state and more than 30 countries."
-The university cut official ties with the Tennessee Baptist Convention in 2007, but still calls itself a "Christ-centered, student-focused community".
+The university cut official ties with the Tennessee Baptist Convention in 2007, but still calls itself a "Christian, student-focused community".